saxovia/ml-course/README.md

 # ml-course
 Machine Learning Course material from Aalto University

-This material will include my personal project and mock paper on Predicting Mortality in Heart Failure Patients with Logistic Regression and SVC.
+❕❕⚠ This material will include my personal project and mock paper on **Predicting Mortality in Heart Failure Patients with Logistic Regression and SVC**.<br>
 Achieved perfect grade on the project.

 ## Learning Outcomes